 In addition to dietary changes, certain supplements may assist the body in fighting inflammatory conditions.

-Probiotics, prebiotics, vitamin D, and fish oil supplements have all been used in clinical studies to help improve symptoms of dermatitis.
+Probiotics, prebiotics, vitamin D, and fish oil supplements have all been used in

 5. Take care of your skin